MA5951/MAutilsPro/docs/docs/Pages/state_machine/subsystem_logic.md

 # Subsystem Logic: `CAN_MOVE()`

-Each subsystem in MAutils should override the `CAN_MOVE()` method to define whether the system is currently allowed to move.
+Each `StateSubsystem` in MAutils must implement the `CAN_MOVE()` method to define whether the system is currently allowed to move.
 This mechanism is essential for safe coordination between multiple subsystems and simplifies complex inter-subsystem logic.

 ---